 No visit to Chicago is complete without visiting the city’s most recognizable landmark, the Willis Tower, which is the tallest building in the Western Hemisphere.

 Head up to Skydeck Chicago, the highest building observation deck in the world located on the 103rd floor, for an unbelievable view of Chicago (and up to four states on a clear day: Illinois, Indiana, Michigan, and Wisconsin).

-Visitors can also step out onto “the Ledge”, a heart-pounding experience.
+Visitors can also step out onto “the Ledge” for a heart-pounding experience.
 See who is the bravest among you as you walk out onto a balcony made entirely of thick glass that extends out from the side of the building.